 Fees

 Klarna doesn’t charge any fees on the money you borrow.
-However, it’s important to note that when you make your purchase, you are charged the initial payment up-front.
+However, it’s important to note that you are charged the initial payment up-front when you make your purchase.
 That payment will be 25% of the purchase price.
-So in our example of purchasing a $2,000 laptop, the first $500 of the cost will hit your bank account or credit card the moment you confirm the purchase.
+So, in our example of purchasing a $2,000 laptop, the first $500 of the cost will hit your bank account or credit card the moment you confirm the purchase.

-Keep in mind that if your payment doesn’t go through as scheduled, Klarna will charge a late fee.
-(However, you do have the option to change your dud date if you worry that you won’t make the payment on time.)
+Keep in mind that Klarna will charge a late fee if your payment doesn’t go through as scheduled.
+(However, you do have the option to change your due date if you worry that you won’t make the payment on time.)

 Rates